 Alternate Career Options

 Similar career options include:

 These museum workers, also known as registrars, are normally required to have a bachelor's degree related to a specific field, depending on the museum, in addition to museum experience.
 Their employment involves helping curators take care of museum objects and assisting them in other required duties.
-The BLS predicted slower than average employment growth of 5% from 2014-2024, and reported an annual median salary of $40,340 in 2015.
+The BLS predicted faster than average employment growth of 12% from 2016-2026 and reported an annual median salary of $40,670 in 2017.

 Library Technician and Assistant

 Often having an associate's degree or postsecondary certificate, some techs and assistants also secure employment with only a high school diploma.
 These professionals help librarians assist patrons and perform clerical tasks while on the job.
 In 2017, the BLS noted an annual median wage of $29,050 for library technicians and assistants, whose positions were projected to increase at an average pace of 9% from 2016-2026.